1Focus icon 1Focus

 Use a Non-Administrator Account

 1. Create a new user Admin under System Settings → Users & Groups → Add Account.
 Be sure to enable Allow this user to administer this computer.
 Keep the password safe.
-You will need it every once in a while to make changes to your computer.
+You will need it occasionally for system changes.

 2. Log into the new account Admin.